-We practice before each federal agency that addresses advertising issues, including the Federal Trade Commission (FTC), the Food and Drug Administration (FDA), the Federal Communications Commission (FCC) and the Bureau of Alcohol, Tobacco and Firearms (BATF).
-We routinely handle Lanham Act false advertising, unfair competition and trademark infringement claims.
-We also have extensive experience before the National Advertising Division of the Council of Better Business Bureaus (NAD)-a self-regulatory body that resolves complaints associated with Internet and national broadcast and print media ads.
+We practice before each federal agency that addresses advertising issues, including the Federal Trade Commission (FTC), the U.S. Food and Drug Administration (FDA), the Federal Communications Commission (FCC), and the Bureau of Alcohol, Tobacco, Firearms, and Explosives (BATF).
+We routinely handle Lanham Act false advertising, unfair competition, and trademark infringement claims.
+We also have extensive experience before the National Advertising Division (NAD) of the Council of Better Business Bureaus (CBBB)—a self-regulatory body that resolves complaints associated with Internet and national broadcast and print media ads.

-Wiley Rein advertising attorneys also understand the interrelationship between the various dispute resolution fora.
+Wiley Rein Advertising attorneys also understand the interrelationship between the various dispute resolution fora.
 For example, FTC actions often prompt the filing of consumer class actions and can spur activities by the State Attorneys General.
 Similarly, advertising issues that the NAD is asked to address may lead to FTC enforcement proceedings.
-We also monitor closely advertising legislative activity, recognizing that congressional activity and oversight has significant effects on the activities of the FTC, FDA and the FCC.
+We also monitor closely advertising legislative activity, recognizing that congressional activity and oversight have significant effects on the activities of the FTC, FDA, and FCC.

 FTC Regulation | FDA Regulation | Lanham Act and False Advertising | Green Advertising | Online and Mobile Advertising and Marketing | Class Action Lawsuits | First Amendment | Advertising Transactions | Contact Us

-Wiley Rein has long represented companies, advertising agencies and others involved in advertising before the Federal Trade Commission (FTC) in significant advertising matters.
+Wiley Rein has long represented companies, advertising agencies, and others involved in advertising before the FTC in significant advertising matters.

 Representative experience includes: